 MRS@UW is the UW chapter of the Materials Research Society.
-The chapter promotes interdepartmental collaboration, provides professional networking events, and facilitates technical scholarship focused on materials research.
+MRS is primarily a graduate student club, though undergraduates may want to get involved to learn more about departmental research and meet graduate students.
+The chapter is primarily a social club that promotes interdepartmental collaboration, provides professional networking events, and facilitates technical scholarship focused on materials research.

 SAMPE focuses on hands-on experience with the processing and manufacturing of composite materials.
 We design and build composite beams throughout the year, which we then take to a competition in May, giving members opportunities to learn and interact with people in the industry and compete with other schools.
 Learn more »

 WiMSE (Women in Materials Science and Engineering)